psrok1/emu-strings/README.md

 Finally you can configure and build the emu-strings engine.
 Start with customizing `docker-compose.yml` depending on your needs.
 See a few tips below:

 * Web interface is exposed at `64205` port.
 If you want to change that, modify `emu-app` service settings.
+* Limit of concurrent analyzer instances is set to 4.
+If you want to run more - set `emu-daemon.build.args.concurrent` value.
 * If you are running in low-memory environment, consider turning off tmpfs mount of `/var/lib/docker` in DinD container.
 This will drastically drop analysis performance, but will make you save few gigabytes of memory.

 After customizing `docker-compose.yml` just build application and run.